How to Write a Classification or Division Essay?

 Thesis Statement for a Classification or Division Essay

-The thesis statement of classification or division essays usually includes the topic, and how it is classified.
+The of classification or division essays usually includes the topic, and how it is classified.
 The strength of a thesis statement depends on how it is able to reveal the topic and its classification.
 The thesis statement has to carefully and logically structured.

 Structuring a Classification or Division Essay